 - sufficient means of subsistence for the duration of the intended stay (records of bank account transactions in the past 3 months; credit card together with turnover printouts; letter from employer regarding salary);

-- information which enables to assess your intention to leave Schengen area (letter from the employer or an educational institution);
+- information which confirms your intention to leave the Schengen area (letter from the employer or an educational institution);

-- Pre-paid, self-addressed secure mail envelope (FedEx, UPS, DHL to return the passport) or money order made out to Embassy of Latvia or paid by bank card at the Embassy in amount of 30$ to send your passport with visa by FedEx overnight shippment.
+- pre-paid, self-addressed secure mail envelope (FedEx, UPS, DHL to return the passport) or Money Order made out to the Embassy of Latvia or paid by bank card at the Embassy in the amount of 30 USD to send your passport with visa by FedEx overnight shippment.

-Visa application should be submitted at least 15 business days before the intended visit and cannot be lodged earlier than three months prior.
+Visa application should be submitted at least 15 business days before the intended visit and not earlier than three months prior.

 U.S. citizens do not need a visa to travel to Latvia if their stay does not exceed 90 days in a half year.
 After the expiry of the maximum permitted duration of stay – 90 days within any 180-day period – the third-country national, without leaving the territory of Latvia, can extend his/her stay in Latvia for up to another 90 days depending on the period laid down in the bilateral visa waiver agreement between Latvia and the respective country.

 After the expiry of the time period laid down in the Schengen Convention and respective bilateral agreement, the third-country national must leave the territory of the Schengen area or the territory of Latvia, if he/she is entering another member state of the Schengen area with which his/her country of nationality has signed a bilateral visa waiver agreement.

 A repeated entry into Schengen countries including Latvia is possible after a 90-day interval subsequent to leaving the Schengen area.
 This also applies to cases when the third-country national has not used up all the duration of stay provided for in the bilateral visa waiver agreement.